 When you think of internal comms, what immediately springs to mind?
 Perhaps a monthly company newsletter announcing new hires, leavers, births or Sally in HR getting married.
 Or that repetitive monthly email reminding you to cast your vote for ’employee of the month’.
 Not particularly exciting or inspiring.
-However, for today’s businesses, internal comms is fast becoming a crucial tool.
+However for today’s businesses, internal comms is fast becoming a cucial tool.
 Especially when it comes to communicating and managing digital change within a business.

 I’m sure ‘digital disruption’ must be the most over-used business phrase of the last two years but there is no denying that digital transformation is now taking root in even the most conservative of organisations.
 Digital transformation, whether it’s implementing a specific new technology solution or an entire organisation wide digital strategy, needs to be communicated to employees.
 And, crucially it needs to be adopted by them to ensure that your programme isn’t one big expensive failure.
 Enter internal comms.